Dear Members,

 whole, Committee of the Board and Directors of the Company. |

-success.
-The Board has adopted the Board Diversity Policy which sets out the approach to
+The Board has adopted the Board Diversity Policy which sets out the approach to diversity

-applicable laws, rules and regulations and highest standards of business ethics.
-In
+laws, rules and regulations and highest standards of business ethics.
+In recognition

-recognition thereof, the Board of Directors has implemented a Code of Conduct for
+thereof, the Board of Directors has implemented a Code of Conduct for adherence by the

-adherence by the Directors (including Independent Directors), Senior Management Personnel
+Directors (including Independent Directors), Senior Management Personnel and Employees of

 |

-2015 as amended from time to time, the Company has formulated a Code of Conduct for
+as amended from time to time, the Company has formulated a Code of Conduct for Prevention

-Prevention of Insider Trading (Insider Trading Code), a Code of Practices and
+of Insider Trading (Insider Trading Code), a Code of Practices and Procedures

-Procedures for fair disclosure of Unpublished Price Sensitive Information
+for fair disclosure of Unpublished Price Sensitive Information (UPSI) and a

-(UPSI) and a policy & procedure for enquiry in case of leak/suspected leak
+policy & procedure for enquiry in case of leak/suspected leak of Unpublished Price

 suspected fraud or violation of the Company's Code of Conduct or Ethics Policy.
 The policy